MHCPPrograms/worlds-documentation/docs/performance/World Performance Optimization.md

 Creating compelling art and smooth mechanics is what makes a Horizon World memorable.
 But even the most beautiful scene can lose its magic if performance lags.
 A single hiccup can break immersion, frustrate players, and reduce the chances of your world being revisited.

-Performance optimization isn’t just technical—it’s emotional.
-It’s the difference between a magical experience and a forgettable one.
+Performance optimization is the difference between a magical experience and a forgettable one.

 ---